mmomtchev/exprtk.js/README.md

 # Integer types

 Originally, `ExprTk` supports only floating point types.
 The version bundled with `ExprTk.js` has working integer support, but one should be extra careful as it internally uses `NaN` values and most built-in mathematical functions - like `sin`, `cos`, `pow` or `exp` - won't work correctly with integer types.
 Always check the result of your function when using anything but basic arithmetic.

+# Notes

+## Build time and binary size

+`ExprTk` is a C++ template-based engine and it contains an exceptionally high number of symbols that are multiplied by the number of supported types.
+The final binary contains more than 250000 symbols which is the reason for the huge binary size and the slow build process.
+This has no effect on its performance or even its initial loading time as the symbols are not exported through the dynamic linker.